Chapter 3

 It's a living document that includes a detailed explanation of tactics, methods, timeline, scope, and task owners.
 It should be co-created and shared with key stakeholders, so everyone is familiar with the project plan, and product teams can meet strategic goals.

-While the UX research plan should be based on strategy, it’s not the same thing.
-A strategy is a high-level document that contains goals, budget, vision, and expectations.
+While your UX research plan should be based on strategy, it’s not the same thing.
+Your UX strategy is a high-level document that contains goals, budget, vision, and expectations.
 Meanwhile, a plan is a detailed document explaining how the team will achieve those strategic goals.
-In short, a strategy is a guide, but a plan is what drives action.
+Research design is the form your research itself takes.

 What are the benefits of using a UX research plan?